The UK´s Best Betting Sites Reviewed – Our Ranking of the Top 10 Online Bookies

 The All-Important Criteria

 In total we’ve split the reviews into ten different categories.
 Firstly, this ensures that all aspects of an operator’s product are acutely reviewed and given the attention they deserve.
 Secondly, it makes for a good comparison tool between different sportsbooks in a given area.
 With that in mind, below you’ll find an overview and comparison of what we deem the most important categories when choosing which sports betting site to play with.
 These are without doubt the market offering, betting options and how high the odds are.
 But that doesn’t mean the other categories should not be considered when selecting a bookie.
 Live betting and live-streaming capabilities are especially important, while the mobile app and range of promotions will be significant for many punters.
 New customers to a platform will be especially intrigued about the welcome bonus and other promotions available on the platform.
 There are also assessments of the payment options, support and security, and a bonus points section rounds off proceedings.
+In fact, new operators are popping up all the time that are challenging the traditional bookmakers by providing new, innovative ways to bet on sports.
+On the surface, these modern operators may appear similar, but look a little deeper and you’ll find that these new betting sites have a range of unique features and attributes that set them apart.

 How Big Are the Sport & Bet Markets?